ExAct: A Video-Language Benchmark for Expert Action Analysis: Benchmark Construction

 In the final stage, we conduct a two-phase manual review to ensure that each QA question is clearly formulated and can be reliably answered through expert-level video analysis.
 Unlike the previous stages, which rely solely on textual inputs, this phase gives domain experts full access to the video alongside the five answer options.
 This setup allows for a comprehensive multimodal evaluation of answer correctness and distractor plausibility.

-First, for each QA sample, several domain experts meticulously review the corresponding video clip and all five answer options.
+First, for each QA sample, domain experts meticulously review the corresponding video clip and all five answer options.
 Their task is to select the option most consistent with the visual information presented in the video.
 After submitting their answer, the ground-truth label is revealed.
 The expert is then asked to verify three criteria: (1) whether the visual content of the video clip supports the correctness of the positive (i.e., correct) expert commentary; (2) whether any of the distractor commentaries also describe actions that are visible or valid within the video; and (3) whether all five candidate answer options are free from grammatical, logical, or instructional flaws.
 The sample will be removed if any of these criteria are not met.
 The second criterion is especially important because if a distractor candidate also describes something that appears in the video, the question becomes ill-posed due to multiple correct answers.
 For example, suppose that the positive expert commentary states, ``\textit{The participant plants their non-kicking foot beside the ball},'' while a distractor commentary states, ``\textit{The participant plants their foot behind the ball}.''
 In this case, both candidate commentaries are visually observable, which means that the expert cannot answer it using a single answer.
 We remove all such samples to avoid ambiguity.

 This verification process is conducted by 16 experts, each assigned to one of the 11 activity categories based on their area of expertise.
 Each sample is reviewed by at least one qualified expert to ensure consistency and domain relevance.
+For domains reviewed by two experts, we observed that experts reached agreement in over 90\% of cases—demonstrating strong consistency in their judgments.
 A screenshot of the annotation interface, along with additional implementation details, is provided in the supplementary material.